dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Crush supports Drupal 6, 7 and 8.

-From a developer point of view, most of the time he doesn't even notice that Docker is the underlying technology that drives his project.
+From a developer point of view, most of the time he doesn't even notice that Docker is the underlying technology that drives his project when using Crush.

-By installing Drush into PHP image, it gave us also an ability to change Drush version on runtime based on the PHP or Drupal version if there would be a need for that at some point.
-You may know or not, but you can only expect Drush 5 and lower for example to work only on PHP 5.2, you can't run new Drush on PHP 5.2.
-We needed to have that
+---

+SWITCH TO SLIDE #23

+---

+The second issue that we had to solve was networking.
+How to make it enough transparent for the ordinary developer that he could still develop

-The second issue that had to be solved was networking, because every service that we used was living in a separate container and they don't share the network interface with each other.
+Every service that we used was living in a separate container and they don't share the network interface with each other.
 So if a developer wanted to connect for example to MySQL database from his PHP script in this case Drupal, he had to know how Docker networking works, but my goal in the first stage was not to introduce Docker to our team but to